chuaindia/instrumentfrontend/README.md

 # 📖 QuickMaths - FrontEnd <a name="about-project"></a>

 **QuickMaths - FrontEnd** serves as the front end for this [API application](https://github.com/laiifuu/QuickMaths-BackEnd).
-QuickMaths is a cutting-edge booking application designed to help students of all ages and skill levels find a qualified math tutor quickly and easily.
+QuickMaths is a cutting-edge booking application designed to help students of all ages and skill levels find a qualified math laptop quickly and easily.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>